rtreacy87/nvim/wikis/rags-implementation-wiki/03-setting-up-vectorcode.md

 # Check Python version (3.11+ required - VectorCode needs Python 3.11-3.13)
 python3 --version

+# If you see Python 3.10 or older, VectorCode will NOT install
+# You'll need to upgrade Python first (see Troubleshooting section below)

 # Check pip/pipx availability
 pip3 --version
 # OR